smart-edge-open/specs/doc/enhanced-platform-awareness/openness-vcac-a.md

 For the example above, the 3 VCA nodes are grouped into VCA pool labelled as `vcac-pool=silpixa00400194`.

 ## Node Feature Discovery (NFD)
-Kubernetes NFD files are pre-packaged within the VCAD image of the VCAC-A card and is located at `/opt/intel/openvino/k8s-nfd/nfd-vca-features` file.
+VCAC-A NFD manifest file `/opt/intel/openvino/k8s-nfd/nfd-vca-features` is pre-packaged in the VCAC-A system image.
 This file is mounted to `/etc/kubernetes/node-feature-discovery/features.d/` during the VCAC-A install sequence and accordingly the VCA node is labeled by *nfd-master* with these features.

 VCAC-A features that are discovered by NFD and labeled in Kubernetes can be shown when running the command:
 ```shell